thegrumpys/odop/docs/design/SizeSearch.md

 ## SizeSearch - Enhanced SelectSize

-This entry describes a hypothetical extension to the ODOP Search feature that invokes the search algorithm to evaluate results with multiple standard sizes.
+This entry describes a hypothetical extension to the ODOP SelectSize feature that invokes the search algorithm to evaluate results with multiple standard sizes.

-Other names considered:  SuperSearch, SearchPlus, Survey, SizeSurvey.
+Other names considered:  SelectSizePlus, SuperSearch, SearchPlus, Survey, SizeSurvey.

 As visualized, this feature would be implemented as an additional **Action : SizeSearch** menu item.
 It would not be a replacement for the current **Action : SelectSize** menu item.